 Standard Bato buckets are great for growing large plants such as tomatoes and cucumbers.
 There are smaller, 11-liter buckets made specifically for growing strawberries.
 While larger Bato buckets usually have to drain into a steel gutter system, Bato buckets are small enough that they can have holes drilled in the bottom spaced to rest on a PVC pipe that carries away drainage to be measured for nutrient depletion and recycled through the irrigation system.
 These 11-liter buckets have wings that make it easy to raise a row of buckets for easier harvesting.

 Bato buckets are scalable.
-You can work out your growing method with 10 or 100 pots, and then plant a thousand or even ten thousand Bato buckets, as many as you have space to plant in your greenhouse.
+You can work out your growing method with 10 or 100 pots and then plant a thousand or even ten thousand Bato buckets, as many as you have space to plant in your greenhouse.
 If you need to cut back production, you can take buckets off the irrigation line without harming the rest of your crop.
-You will need a larger reservoir and some changes in your irrigation injection lines to handle higher volume of nutrients.
+You will need a larger reservoir and some changes in your irrigation injection lines to handle a higher volume of nutrients.

 With Bato buckets, growers can deliver precisely measured nutrient solutions for the plants at different stages of development.
 We’ve discussed how plants need more nitrogen during leaf and stem development and more of certain trace elements during fruiting.
 The way Bato buckets are connected to their nutrient reservoir, changing the nutrient ratios can be as easy as turning a dial.

 Bato buckets make disease control easier.
-All you have to do to prevent spread of a disease to nearby plants is to disconnect and remove the bucket.
+All you have to do to prevent the spread of disease to nearby plants is to disconnect and remove the bucket.
 Other plants don’t have to be disturbed.
-And you can change the spacing of your buckets so that diseases and pest don’t spread faster than you can monitor and treat them.
+And you can change the spacing of your buckets so that diseases and pests don’t spread faster than you can monitor and treat them.
 You can sterilize the growing medium for reuse once your growing season is over.

 One more important advantage of Bato buckets is the ease with which you can swap plants in or out of your growing system.
 Other methods of hydroponic production such as floating rafts, nutrient film technique, and flood and drain will all risk root damage when you remove plants.
 Not Bato buckets.